brendanatme/rg-cli/README.md

 ## What It Does

-When you generate a component, a component folder will be created at ./src/components/[my-component-name], relative to your `pwd`.
+When you generate a component, a component folder will be created at ./src/components/[my-component-name], relative to your `cwd`.

 ## Changing the Output Directory

-You can change the output directory by passing it in the `-d` or `--dir` flag
+You can change the output directory by passing it in the `--dir` flag

 For example: `rg g c text-input --dir="/my/favourite/components"`